eclipse-archived/smarthome/docs/sources/architecture/thing-handler.md

 ### Updating the Configuration

-Usually the configuration is maintained by the user and the binding is informed about the updated configuration.
-But if configuration can also be changed in the external system, the binding should reflect this configuration change and inform the framework about the changed configuration.
+Usually the configuration is maintained by the user, and the binding is informed about the updated configuration.
+But if the configuration can also be changed in the external system, the binding should reflect this change, and notify the framework about it.

-If the configuration should be updated the binding developer can use the method `editConfiguration` to get a copy of the configuration.
-This configuration can be modified and stored with `updateConfiguration`.
-The following code shows how to update two configuration parameters:
+If the configuration should be updated, then the binding developer can retrieve a copy of the current configuration by calling `editConfiguration()`.
+The updated configuration can be stored as a whole by calling `updateConfiguration(Configuration)`.

+Suppose that an external system causes an update of the configuration, which is read in as a `DeviceConfig` instance.
+The following code shows how to update configuration:

 ```java
 protected void deviceConfigurationChanged(DeviceConfig deviceConfig) {